 What Are Dental Implants?

-A dental implant is a titanium post that acts as an artificial tooth root, providing a strong foundation for a replacement tooth.
-During a minor surgical procedure, the implant is placed into the jawbone beneath the gums, precisely where the missing tooth once was.
-Once healed, it is topped with a custom restoration, such as a dental crown, ensuring it looks, feels, and functions just like a natural tooth.
+A dental implant is a titanium post that serves as an artificial tooth root, providing a strong base for a replacement tooth.
+The implant is placed into the jawbone during a minor surgical procedure, precisely where the missing tooth once was.
+After the implant has healed, it is topped with a custom restoration, such as a dental crown, ensuring it looks, feels, and functions just like a natural tooth.

-Choosing a dental implant is a big decision, and understanding the process is essential.
-If you’re considering this treatment, we’re here to guide you every step of the way so you can make a confident and well-informed choice.
+Choosing dental implants is an important decision, and it’s essential to understand the process.
+If you’re considering this treatment, we’re here to guide you every step of the way so you can make an informed and confident choice.

 Google Verified Patient Reviews